mikepierce/enchiridion/README.md

  - Add running headers.
  - Be more mindful of page proportions.
- - Use XeLaTeX and change to a period appropriate typeface.
+ - Change to a period appropriate, or just better, typeface.
  - Be more creative with section titles.
  - Be more creative with titlepage and coverpage.
+In particular, scope on [these](http://www.gutenberg.org/wiki/Mathematics_(Bookshelf)) for ideas.
  - Be open to suggestions/recommendations/requests.